-Prerequisites (2): MATH 2411 and PHYS 210C

-This course is a sophomore engineering course that introduces students to the basic principles of statics.
+Prerequisites (2): MATH 2411 and PHYS 210C This course is a sophomore engineering course that introduces students to the basic principles of statics.
 The course topics include an introduction to the fundamental principles of statics; strength of materials; translational and rotational equilibrium problems; moments of inertia; vector product of forces; centroids; simple structures, frames and trusses; and wedges, screws, bearings and belts.

-ENGR 1010, 1020, 2010 and 2020 are part of a partnership between MCC and the UNL College of Engineering for direct transfer into their Engineering program.
+ENGR 1010, 1020, 2010 and 2020 are part of a partnership between MCC and the University of Nebraska-Lincoln College of Engineering for direct transfer into their engineering program.